andy-guttridge/tribehub_react/README.md

 ### ESLint JavaScript validator

+All JavaScript files were validated using the ESLint JavaScript validator.
+The following issues were identified and corrected:

-Issues corrected include: unnecessary semi-colons at the end of statements, unescaped apostrophies in html text, unused variable, missing React import statements
+- Unnecessary semi-colons at the end of some statements.
+- Unescaped apostrophies in HTML text in some components.
+- An unused variable.
+- Missing React import statements.

 ### Lighthouse testing